-VILLAZAN is pleased to present "(UN)SETTLING", an exhibition with new paintings by Willem Hoeffnagel that have never before been shown in an exhibition.
+VILLAZAN LAB is pleased to present “THE DISTANCE BETWEEN US” an exhibition featuring new paintings by SUN-KYO PARK that have never before been shown in an exhibition.
 The presentation also marks the artist's first exhibition with the gallery in Madrid.

 The Korean artist Sun-Kyo Park was born in Jeonju, 1990 in a Christian family and grew up in a culture where traditional Korean and Christian cultures intermingled, whose background created a diversity of thought.
 The Seoul-based artist graduated from Hoseo University with a degree in Visual Design in 2015 and has exhibited all around the world in different international galleries and Art Fairs, as well as winning an award Independant 2019 Korea.